Shrey152002/Finetuning-Of-Llama3.1/README.md

 | 18B        | LoRA          | 16GB       | 28h           | 98%         |
 | 18B        | QLoRA         | 8GB        | 32h           | 95%         |

-## Contributing
-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Unsloth Team for optimization tools